-(d) The extent of present pollution or contamination of such

-which has already occurred or resulted from past discharges therein; and control technology, and best available control technology.
+(d) The extent of present pollution or contamination of such waters which has already occurred or resulted from past discharges therein; and

 (e) Procedures pursuant to section 401 of the Clean Water Act, as amended, 33 U.S.C.
 1251 et seq., for certification by the department of activities requiring a federal license or permit which may result in a discharge.